 Luckily there are so many healthy veggies in this pot o’ chili that it might as well be a salad.
-[Insert raw foodist harsh comments here.]
 Yep, it is another vegan recipe out of my kitchen, but topping it with cheese and sour cream alongside a buttery gluten-free corn muffin makes me mighty happy.
 Totally up to you, though.
-Vegan or cheating vegan, this is a no judgment zone.
+Vegan or cheating vegan (or unashamed-but-feeling-healthy omnivore), this is a no judgment zone.

-Hard winter squash is perfect in this recipe, as it stands up to simmering without falling apart.
+Butternut (or another winter) squash is perfect in this recipe, as it stands up to simmering without falling apart.
 However, if it’s not winter squash season as you read this, I encourage the use of seasonal squash.
 Zucchini and summer squash to be specific.
 If that’s the route you go, do not add the squash with the tomatoes and broth.
 Summer squash are tender and will cook in much less time than dense, hard butternut.
-If you’re not careful, you’ll end up with dissintegrated zucchini in your chili.
+If you’re not careful, you’ll end up with mushy zucchini in your chili.
 What to do?
 Follow the recipe, without adding the squash, and simmer until the chili is ALMOST as thick as you want it, but slightly soupier.
 At that point, add the squash and continue to simmer.
-When the squash cubes are almost cooked through (just taste one), add the cilantro and cornmeal, so the squash finishes cooking as the chili absorbs the cornmeal.
+When the squash cubes are almost cooked through (taste one), add the cilantro and corn flour, so the squash finishes cooking as the chili absorbs the cornmeal.

 - 1 T vegetable oil